 The ocean is at the heart of the climate solution and Chelsea Technologies welcomes an opportunity to explain why, and highlight the innovative science we produce to further science's ability to understand the marine environment, such as our Single Turnover Active Fluorometer (STAF) LabSTAF instrumentation to measure, monitor and detect Phytoplankton.

-Why does Phytoplankton matter?
+Why does Phytoplankton matter regarding climate change?

 Seen from space, earth is unquestionably an ocean planet; a beautiful blue marble serenely floating in a cold empty void.
 Standing at any shore, the big blue appears endless and even somewhat empty, filled with nothing but water.
 But below the surface, the ocean is in fact brimming with microscopic plants called Phytoplankton.
 If you were to take an empty glass and scoop up some water from the shore, in that glass you would have between 75-100 million Phytoplankton.